GeorgePimpleton/GeorgePimpleton/README.md

 I am a self-taught C/C++/Windows API programming ***hobbyist***, been learning for decades.

+I am certainly a "noob" when it comes to git and github. :Þ

 My profile picture shows my current feline, a very aloof and ornery netured male named "Smokey."